psaitu/swift-style-guide/README.md

 ## Mutability – `let` vs `var`

-It's safer to assume that a variable is immutable, this it's highly recommended to declare values as constants, using `let`.
+It's safer to assume that a variable is immutable, thus it's highly recommended to declare values as constants, using `let`.
 Immutable constants ensure their values will never change, which results in less error-prone code.

 Mutable `var` variables should only be used when necessary, e.g. when you're absolutely sure you will be changing their values in the future.